twsla

 count=%{number}

-It is a form like.If you write%{something}
+It is a form like.If you write%{something}in a simple filter

 Remove only the part of %{something}.Something has Word in addition to the IP and Email.